On this pagetap to expand

 Metrics

-Uptime history and response time charts — for your vendors and your own monitors.
+Uptime history, response time charts, and custom numeric metrics — for vendors, monitors, and your own data.

 Vendor metrics